Wednesday, May 18, 2011

 Read about how to exert maximum influence here.

-Use this PDF page or this letter to give you an idea of what kind of things to tell your representative (if you don't already know what you want to say).
-Also, here are some PDF documents you can use for talking points:
+Use this press release to give you an idea of what kind of things to tell your representative (if you don't already know what you want to say).
+Also, here is a PDF document you can use for talking points:

 Energy Independence Myths and Solutions